Appliances

 - MSD only runs the HVAC in select areas over breaks or on weekends, typically in a single location for crews to cool down or warm up.

-- MSD spends ~ $2 million dollars a year on power and gas.
+- MSD spends ~ $2 million a year on power and gas.

 - In 2015, the energy conservation effort brought back more than $200,000 to the district.